Christopher Dorner shootings and manhunt: Termination and failed appeal

-Manifesto for killings
+Manifesto

 In early February 2013, coincident with the start of a series of revenge shootings, Dorner was purported to have posted a detailed note on his Facebook page, discussing his history, motivations and plans.
 This 11,000-word post became known as his "manifesto".

 Dorner listed forty law enforcement personnel whom he was prepared to kill and stated: "I know most of you who personally know me are in disbelief to hear from media reports that I am suspected of committing such horrendous murders and have taken drastic and shocking actions in the last couple of days", the posting began.
 "Unfortunately, this is a necessary evil that I do not enjoy but must partake and complete for substantial change to occur within the LAPD and reclaim my name.
 The department has not changed since the Rampart and Rodney King days.
 It has gotten worse...."
 Dorner issued a single demand: a public admission by the LAPD that his termination was in retaliation for reporting excessive force.
 He also asked journalists to pursue "the truth", pointing out specific lines of investigation for them to follow under the Freedom of Information Act.

 On February 9, 2013, in response to the manifesto and the start of the killing spree (February 3), LAPD Chief Charlie Beck informed Dorner through the media that there would be a review of the disciplinary case that led to his dismissal.
 Beck said officials would re-examine the allegations by Dorner that his law enforcement career was undone by racist colleagues.

 Timeline of killings and manhunt

-Dorner's killing spree began with a package stating his complaints, sent to Anderson Cooper and arriving at CNN on February 1, 2013.
+Dorner's actions began with a package stating his complaints, sent to Anderson Cooper and arriving at CNN on February 1, 2013.
 After the first killings, the threats in his manifesto caused law enforcement to mount a widespread manhunt that spread from California to Nevada and Mexico.
-Protection details were set up for over forty potential targets of Dorner, and thousands of police were assigned to patrol highways across southern California.
+Protection details were set up for over forty potential targets of Dorner, and thousands of police officers were assigned to patrol highways across southern California.
 The LAPD also took patrol officers off motorcycles for their protection.

-February 1, 2013
+February 1

 Anderson Cooper received a package at his office containing a DVD that stated Dorner's case against the LAPD.
 The package also contained a bullet-riddled challenge coin issued by LAPD Chief William Bratton and a note inscribed with "1MOA" (one minute of angle), implying that the coin was shot at 100 yd at a grouping of 1 in, boasting of his accuracy with a rifle.